jupyter/enhancement-proposals/binder-api/README.md

 There are four main actions:

 * `build` - build an image from the contents of a GitHub repository (or possibly some other specification)
-* `stage` - make one or more images ready for deployment, including specifying any additional services, and resource allocation
+* `register` - register one or more images as a template for deployment, including specifying any additional services, and resource allocation
-* `deploy` - deploys a named environment, and provides status about running versions of that environment
+* `deploy` - deploys a named template, and provides status about running application from that template
-* `pool` - pre-allocate and view details about current pools of running environments
+* `pool` - pre-allocate and view details about current pools of running applications

 The four resources that support these actions are:

 * `builds`
-* `stagings`
+* `templates`
-* `servers`
+* `applications`
 * `pools`

 Some of these operations should have authorization, depending on their usage.